mutabay/Kubernetes/Prometheus-Observability/README.md

 # Prometheus & Observability — Essential Learning Notes

-This document summarises the key concepts, roadmap, and practice tasks for mastering Prometheus observability — a core skill for SRE, DevOps, and AIOps work.
+This document summarises the key concepts, roadmap, and practice tasks for mastering Prometheus observability.
+Observability focuses on understanding the internal state of your systems based on the data they produce, which helps determine if your infrastructure is healthy.
+Prometheus is a core technology for monitoring and observability of systems.

+The **Node Exporter** is a component of the Prometheus monitoring ecosystem, used to collect and export information about a node’s (server’s) hardware and operating system in a format that can be read by Prometheus.
+It is especially useful for providing information about the performance and state of system resources such as CPU, memory, disk, network, and so on.
 ---

 ## 1. Prometheus Data Model